Quebec Autoroute 20: Future

 Transports Québec (MTQ) is currently engaged in several projects designed to connect the two segments of A-20.

 Long-range plans by the MTQ call for the two sections of A-20 to meet.
-A 9.8 km section of single carriageway was opened to traffic on December 3, 2011 between Cacouna and L'Isle-Verte.
+A 9.8-kilometre section of single carriageway was opened to traffic on December 3, 2011 between Cacouna and L'Isle-Verte.
 As part of this project, a few kilometres of the highway near Cacouna was moved 1.5 km to the south and the old roadbed was destroyed.
 The MTQ timeline for completing the highway to Trois-Pistoles was met; it opened to traffic in November 2015.
 Overpasses were constructed for the St-Paul, St-Éloi and Drapeau roads.

 Regarding the section from Trois-Pistoles to Rimouski, the Quebec government has completed environmental and economic reviews of the impact of linking the two sections of Autoroute 20, but it has not committed the funds necessary for construction.
 Frustrated by the long delay in linking the two sections of A-20, in 2013, the Mayor of Rimouski proposed paying for the construction by tolling the autoroute.

 Citing predictions for an increase in ferry traffic to and from the Côte-Nord as a result of the Government of Quebec's Plan Nord, in 2011 the Mayor of Matane called for the further extension of A-20 to his city.